EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder: Method

-\paragraph{Point Cloud Tokenizer.} Given a 3D point cloud $P \in \mathbb{R}^{A\times 3}$, similar to the objective of the 2D tokenizer, the point cloud tokenizer aims to convert the input point cloud into a sequence of token embeddings.
-Specifically, we first sample $M$ points as centers of point patches by the farthest point sampling algorithm, then group $K$ points from each center by the $K$-nearest neighborhood algorithm to construct $M$ patches.
-The patches are then fed into several MLP layers to obtain the token embeddings $E_p(P) \in \mathbb{R}^{M\times D_p},i\in[1...M]$ as follows:
+\paragraph{Point cloud tokenizer.} Given a point cloud $P \in \mathbb{R}^{A\times 3}$, similar to the objective of the 2D tokenizer, the point cloud tokenizer aims to convert the input point cloud into a sequence of token embeddings.
+Specifically, we first sample $M$ points as centers of point patches by the Farthest Point Sampling (FPS) algorithm, and then group $K$ points from each center by the $K$-Nearest Neighbourhood (KNN) algorithm and thus obtain $M$ patches.
+These patches are further fed into several MLPs to obtain the token embeddings $E_p(P) \in \mathbb{R}^{M\times D_p},i\in[1...M]$, where $D_p$ is the dimension of each point token, \emph{i.e.}, 768.